nmandrus1/fm/README.md

 # Features
 - Colors?
 (Who doesn't like colors)
 - Moving around the filesystem
+- Preview contents of a directory or file
+- Open a file in preferred text editor (hardcoded right now but the feature is there)
+- Searching a directory

 As you can see it's not very feature rich yet but there are plenty of features being planned.

 # Near Future
-- Basic deleting, moving, copying, pasting
+- Basic deleting, moving, copying, pasting, renaming
-- Preview contents of a directory or file
-- Open a file in preferred text editor
 - Config file for specific actions for specific files
 - More keybinds for navigation
 - And probably some other stuff (Custom Colors?)
+- Visual mode for selected files

 # Installing
 Clone the repository, open the file, and run